Maaz-Mohamedian/Caf-_Ordering_System/README.md

 # Caf-_Ordering_System
-This project presents the design and implementation of a scalable and modular digital ordering system for a local café.
+This project presents the design and implementation of a scalable and modular digital ordering system for a local café. the app file is the main file for runing the system.